Windows Autopilot Reset

 Once the reset is complete, the device is again ready for use.

 Windows Autopilot Reset requires that the Windows Recovery Environment (WinRE) is correctly configured and enabled on the device.
-If it isn't configured and enabled, an error such as
+Before starting the reset, Windows Autopilot Reset will check if WinRE is configured and enabled.
+If it isn't configured and enabled, then the Windows Autopilot reset will fail immediately on the device and an error such as

 To make sure WinRE is enabled, use the REAgentC.exe tool to run the following command: